Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

 ```
 4. Build and run the spring boot application again as shown above.

-Within few seconds, you should see all the spring logs being avaialble on Azure Portal.
+Within few seconds, you should see all the spring logs being available on Azure Portal.

 ![Azure Portal][AZ06]